-The Edinburgh Christmas Market runs from late November to January and hosts a fair, children’s activities, countless food stalls and stands selling items from local Scottish businesses.
+The Edinburgh Christmas Market runs this year from 19th November to January and hosts a fair, children’s activities, countless food stalls and stands selling items from local Scottish businesses.
 There’s also an ice rink and a crafts market on George Street.

 Don’t miss the opportunity to sample Scottish cuisine alongside the must-try mulled wine and mulled cider.
 Or enjoy a ride on the Ferris wheel to see the city from above.

 Without a doubt, Edinburgh Christmas Market should be added to your UK bucket list!